Skip to content

-- Estimating the Hurst exponent provides a measure of whether the data is a pure white-noise random process or has underlying trends.
-VectorBT PRO offers five (!) different implementations.
+• Estimating the Hurst exponent provides insight into whether your data is a pure white-noise random process or exhibits underlying trends.
+VBT offers five (!) different implementations.

 Plot rolling Hurst exponent by method